rentzsch/clonedrive/README.md

 Repeatable Read Verification
 ----------------------------

-Like many of us, with age clonedrive has grown paranoid.
+Like many of us, clonedrive has grown paranoid with age.

 clonedrive now verifies the source drive *before* overwriting the destination drive.
 The common case is that the destination drive already contains an outdated-but-valid backup, and it would be a Bad Thing if that valid backup was corrupted simply because the source has started to die.